top of page

 The exact same problem.
 Again.

 Most founders have felt this.
 A client situation that mirrors one from six months ago.
-A breakdown in communication that was resolved and then reappeared.
+A breakdown in communication that got resolved and then reappeared.
 A decision that was made, communicated, and somehow never landed.

 The instinct is to look at the people involved.